 The purchase or lease agreement is a written, signed, and dated legally binding contract.
 The extension cannot be claimed if the purchase or lease agreement has been modified by the Fleet Operator within one year of the upcoming compliance date.
 Letters of intent or other agreements that are not binding, or that are contingent upon other decisions that remain unresolved within one year of the upcoming compliance date, are not sufficient to qualify for the extension;

-The purchase or lease agreement identifies the make and model of the ZEF that the Fleet Operator committed to purchase or lease, the date of the order, and that the purchase is for delivery at least 45 calendar days prior to the upcoming compliance date to the Fleet Operator; and
+The purchase or lease agreement identifies the make and model of the ZEF that the Fleet Operator committed to purchase or lease, the date of the order, and that the purchase is for delivery prior to the upcoming compliance date to the Fleet Operator; and

 The purchase or lease agreement shows that the new ZEF was ordered at least two years prior to the upcoming compliance date.

-The Fleet Operator has submitted the documentation and information specified in Section 3007(b)(2)(D)1 prior to the upcoming compliance date.
+The Fleet Operator has submitted the documentation and information specified in Section 3007(b)(2)(D)1.

-Extension Provisions.
+Provisions of a Zero-Emission Forklift Delivery Delay Extension.

 Extension Term.
-Each extension granted will be valid for a period of one year from the applicable compliance date.
-In addition, each extension renewal granted will be valid for a period of one year from the applicable extension expiration date.
-The extension can continue to be renewed until the ZEF the Fleet Operator has ordered is received, except that no extension granted will be valid beyond December 31, 2039.
+Each extension and extension renewal granted will be valid for a period of one year from the applicable compliance date and shall expire on December 31. .
+Extensions can continue to be renewed until the ZEF the Fleet Operator has ordered is received, except that no extension granted will be valid beyond December 31, 2039.

 Purchase or Lease Agreement Cancellation.

 Manufacturer Cancellation.
-If a forklift manufacturer cancels a purchase or lease agreement for a ZEF ordered to replace an LSI Forklift subject to the upcoming compliance date due to circumstances beyond the control of the Fleet Operator, the Fleet Operator shall secure another purchase or lease agreement for another ZEF within 180 calendar days of the cancellation, except for government Fleet Operators who shall secure another purchase or lease agreement within one year of the cancellation.
+If a Forklift manufacturer cancels a purchase or lease agreement for a ZEF ordered to replace an LSI Forklift subject to the upcoming compliance date due to circumstances beyond the control of the Fleet Operator, the Fleet Operator shall secure another purchase or lease agreement for another ZEF within 180 calendar days of the cancellation, except for government Fleet Operators who shall secure another purchase or lease agreement within one year of the cancellation.
 Fleet Operators shall submit a copy of the manufacturer cancellation notice within 30 calendar days of the cancellation and shall submit the new ZEF purchase or lease agreement within 30 calendar days of placing the order.

 Fleet Operator Cancellation.
 If a Fleet Operator cancels a purchase or lease agreement for the ZEF ordered to replace an LSI Forklift subject to the upcoming compliance date, the claim for the extension will be treated as invalid and the agreement will be treated as if it were never executed.

-Labeling.
+Labeling Requirement for a Zero-Emission Forklift Delivery Delay Extension.
 The Fleet Operator shall label each LSI Forklift covered by the extension with its EIN in accordance with Section 3010.

-Extension Request and Renewals.
+Request and Renewals for a Zero-Emission Forklift Delivery Delay Extension.

-The Fleet Operator shall submit the following to the Executive Officer in its request for the extension between45 and 90 calendar days prior to the upcoming compliance date:
+The Fleet Operator shall submit the following to the Executive Officer in its request for the extension prior to the upcoming compliance date:

 Entity information specified in Section 3009(b)(1);